 Jurisdictions impacted: Wisner and Akron Townships both border the Saginaw Bay of Lake Huron.
 The FEMA-issued Flood Insurance Rate Maps for both jurisdictions are included below.
-These maps are also available online from FEMA at http://msc.fema.gov or at http://www.tuscolacounty.org/gis/
+These maps are also available online from FEMA at http://msc.fema.gov or at <a href="http:/